 Neymar also suffered a similar injury to his foot last February that kept him out of the remainder of the 2017-18 season, including the second leg of the Champions League defeat to eventual winners Real Madrid.

-Neymar's absence isn't the only injury blow to PSG, as fellow strike partner Edinson Cavani is also expected to be a doubt for the first leg with a thigh injury.
+Neymar's absence wasn't the only injury blow to PSG, as fellow strike partner Edinson Cavani also missed the first leg with a thigh injury and the Uruguay international remains a doubt for the second leg.

-When asked if Neymar's absence from the side is comparable to the likes of Lionel Messi or Cristiano Ronaldo missing for Barcelona and Juventus respectively, Tuchel replied: “Let me put it in another way, would Manchester United miss [Paul] Pogba if he was not there tomorrow, or [Marcus] Rashford?
+When asked if Neymar's absence from the side is comparable to the likes of Lionel Messi or Cristiano Ronaldo missing for Barcelona and Juventus respectively, Tuchel replied: “Let me put it in another way, would Manchester United miss [Paul] Pogba if he was not there, or [Marcus] Rashford?

 "Of course they will, you cannot replace quality players like this, Neymar is one of the key players in Europe and we miss him a lot and now we miss a second key player with Edinson.”